 By Dan from Urban Abroad

-If you are planning to visit some of Italy’s most famous landmarks then you should remember to add Piazza del Plebiscito in Naples to your list.
-As the largest square in Naples, you’ll find a number of the city’s most important cultural events are held here.
-Since it faces other spectacular buildings such as San Francesco di Paola and the Royal Palace, the site is a true gem.
+If you are planning to visit some of Italy’s most famous landmarks, then you should remember to add Piazza del Plebiscito in Naples to your list.
+As the largest square in Naples, you’ll find several of the city’s most important cultural events are held here.
+Since it faces other spectacular buildings, such as San Francesco di Paola and the Royal Palace, the site is a true gem.